 PLEASE NOTE ABOUT SUPPLEMENT SALES:

-The underlying processors of most credit cards do not support the sale of supplements via their networks.
+The underlying processing networks of most credit cards do not support the sale of supplements via their networks.
 Supplements are lumped into a single category of "pseudo-pharmaceuticals" that contains everything from nutriceuticals to diet pills, and businesses who sell them are marked (often unfairly) as a high risk to processors.
-Despite this label, supplement sales through normal merchant service channels continue to occur, but do so with the risk of your business being marked as high risk for fraudulent activity - despite your track record
+Despite this label, supplement sales through normal merchant service channels continue to occur, but note that there is the risk of your business being marked as high risk for fraudulent activity, despite your track record.
+Stripe has a history of being particularly aggressive about auditing and closing accounts on this basis.

 Connecting to MD HQ